hsuonsivu/hsupublic/3d-models/README.md

   somewhere.
 This part requires accurate printer.

-- rainmeterall.stl will print all parts except wall and pole attachments and magnet tool.
+- rainmeterall.stl will print all parts except wall and pole attachments.
 Pick the attachment which you will use and print that.

 - rainmeterattachments.stl will print both wall and 62pole attachments, as those are the largest.
 This is in case you have use for both.